 Read time: 3 minutes

-Sometimes it can seem as though there is a lot of hype around vitamins and mineral supplements.
-Being a consumer caught in the middle of the traffic, between those who are pushing supplements and those who say they don’t matter, can be confusing.
+Sometimes it seems as though there is a lot of hype around vitamins and mineral supplements.
+Being a consumer caught in the middle of the traffic, between those who recommend and sell supplements and those who say they aren’t effective, can be confusing.
 I’d like to offer some clarification about this.

-If we all lived in the garden of Eden and kept a perfectly clean plant-based diet, drank from a pure water supply and were breathing in perfectly clean air then our bodies cells would likely be able to multiply for 150 years.
+If we all lived in the garden of Eden and kept a perfectly clean plant-based diet, drank from a pure water supply, and were breathing perfectly clean air, then our bodies’ cells would likely be able to multiply for 150 years.
 But that’s not the case in the modern world.